JulienAldon/Clikodrome/back/README.md

 - event_activity : Intranet Activity url to retreive sign sessions
 - all_edusign_credentials : List of credential (if there is mutltiple account in charge of differents promotions)

-Create a `signature.txt` file at the root of the repository, this will be the signature sent everyday to edusign.

 # Deploy
 - Backend : FastAPI using uvicorn and pipenv or hatch if you prefer
 - FrontEnd : React classic build folder with nginx